 Section 1161 of the Social Security Act (the Act) requires the submission of an annual report to Congress on the administration, cost, and impact of the Quality Improvement Organization (QIO) Program during the preceding fiscal year.
 This report fulfills this mandate for FY 2012.
 The statutory mission of the QIO Program is set forth in Title XVIII of the Act-Health Insurance for the Aged and Disabled.
 More specifically, section 1862(g) of the Act states that the mission of the QIO Program is to improve the effectiveness, efficiency, economy, and quality of services delivered to Medicare beneficiaries and to make sure that those services are reasonable and necessary.
 The quality improvement strategies of the Medicare QIO Program are implemented by state and territory specific QIO contractors who work directly with health care providers and practitioners in their state, territory, and the District of Columbia.

-During the FY2012 year, the QIO Program was administered through 53 performance-based, cost-reimbursement contracts with 41 independent organizations; these contracts began on August 1, 2011 for a 36-month term and contain an award fee plan based upon net performance expectations.
+During FY2012, the QIO Program was administered through 53 performance-based, cost-reimbursement contracts with 41 independent organizations; these contracts began on August 1, 2011 for a 36-month term and contained an award fee plan based upon net performance expectations.
 The contractors received fees for specific expectations they met.
 If the contractors did not meet expectations, they did not receive award fees.
-The QIOs’ technical performance was evaluated at the 18th and 27th months of the contract; neither evaluation occurred during the FY2012 period.
+The QIOs’ technical performance was evaluated at the 18th and 27th months of the contract; neither evaluation occurred during FY2012.
 The QIOs submitted vouchers on a monthly basis and were reimbursed for their costs.
 Their monthly invoices were thoroughly reviewed and certified by an assigned Contracting Officer’s Representative (COR) and Contract Specialist.

 The 53 QIOs were staffed with physicians, nurses, technicians, and statisticians.
-Approximately 2,300 QIO employees nationwide conducted a wide variety of quality improvement activities to make sure that the quality of care provided to Medicare beneficiaries.
+Approximately 2,300 QIO employees nationwide conducted a wide variety of quality improvement activities to make ensure high quality of care was provided to Medicare beneficiaries.
 Approximately 54,000 providers and more than one million practitioners nationwide worked with QIOs.
 The providers and practitioners requested and received QIO technical assistance.
 Additionally, providers and practitioners were subject to QIO review for specific reasons (e.g., record reviews for quality of care complaints) at the request of beneficiaries, CMS, Fiscal Intermediaries, Medicare Administrative Contractors, and the QIO itself.

 In FY 2012, QIO Program expenditures totaled approximately $372.8 million.
 FY 2012 covered the 3rd through 14th months of the 10th Scope of Work (SOW) contract, which covered the period August 1, 2011 through July 31, 2014.
-Since results were not available at this point in the contract, this report will describe the main activities included in the 10th SOW, the suggested targets of the Aims, charts which indicate that performance was monitored during FY 2012 to assess if the QIOs were progressing to likely attain the performance criteria, how the 10th SOW was changed from the 9th, and present the recommendations from the Institute of Medicine (IOM) as they pertained to the development of the 10th SOW.
+Since results were not available at this point in the contract, this report will describe the main activities included in the 10th SOW, the suggested targets of the Aims, charts which indicate that performance was monitored during FY 2012 to assess if the QIOs were progressing to likely attain the performance criteria, how the 10th SOW was changed from the 9th SOW, and present the recommendations from the Institute of Medicine (IOM) as they pertained to the development of the 10th SOW.
 The FY 2013 report will explain the targets and results from the 18th month results.

 QIOs’ performance under the 10th SOW was monitored in each of the following “Aims”: Beneficiary and Family Centered-Care, Improving Individual Patient Care, Integrating Care for Populations and Communities, and Improving Health for Populations and Communities.
 Monitoring was ongoing and reported each quarter to determine if established targets were met.
-In the event that a QIO did not achieve the target, a performance improvement plan (PIP) was requested by the assigned COR to make sure that problems were addressed prior to the formal 18th month contract evaluation.
+In the event that a QIO did not achieve the target, a performance improvement plan was requested by the assigned COR to make sure that problems were addressed prior to the formal 18th month contract evaluation.

 Following are the criteria used to determine passing or failing an Aim or component of an Aim: